Azalurg/Azalurg/README.md

 # Hello there 👋

-I'm into computers since I was 10, but still discovering something new.
+I'm into computers since I was 10, and I'm always discovering something new.
 In my free time, I enjoy martial arts 🥋, video games 🎮, bushcraft and hiking 🌲⛺🔥🌳.
-My daily routine is listening to music 🎧 and surfing the Internet 🌍 to find something new to learn.
+My daily routine includes listening to music 🎧 and surfing the Internet 🌍 to find something new to learn.

-If you want to see some of my uni projects [check this out](https://github.com/Azalurg-Uni-Projects) 🔍
+If you want to see some of my uni projects, [check this out](https://github.com/Azalurg-Uni-Projects) 🔍

 </br>